 As an academic, you’re in a unique position to teach and mentor the next generation.
 You can have a lasting impact on students’ lives and help them succeed in their careers.

-PhD student researching constitutional law, Renato Saeger Costa, finds teaching to be the most rewarding part of being an academic.
+Associate Lecturer Renato Saeger Costa finds teaching to be the most rewarding part of being an academic.

 “Not only do I find that teaching helps me to learn, but it’s also inexplicably rewarding” he says.